 Her jaw dropped.
-"Why you," she started, lunging at her brother who evaded her gracefully before he ran inside the house, his loud laughter grating on her nerves even more.
+"Why you," she started, lunging at her brother who evaded her without effort before he ran inside the house, his loud laughter grating on her nerves even more.

-Someone brushed passed her and she nearly stumbled.
+Someone brushed past her and she nearly stumbled.

 "Sorry," a guy with raven hair called out as he disappeared through the crowd of students dallying in the hallway.